hakuhodo-technologies/scope-rl/docs/online_offline_rl.rst

 Below, we describe several approaches that addresses the aforementioned issue.

-KL divergence regularization and Behavior Cloning
+Behavior Regularization and Behavior Cloning
 ----------
-One way to mitigate the distribution shift and out-of-distribution is to directly restrict the action space of the new policy.
+One way to mitigate the distribution shift and the out-of-distribution state-action pairs is to directly restrict the action space of the new policy.

 Uncertainty Estimation
 ----------